binary-tools

 // will return [231, 190, 142, 233, 186, 151, 0, 0]

-If using packTo() with typed arrays, in case the typed array size is not enough to fit all bytes as defined by the repeat count number, a Bad buffer length error will be thrown:
+If using packTo() with typed arrays, in case the typed array size is not enough to fit all bytes as defined by the repeat count number, a Bad buffer length error will also be thrown:

 var byteBuffer = new Uint8Array(5);